Records were made wherever and whenever possible – in dugouts, between the battles, on wallpaper, exercise books, office books…

 "In July 1942 the enemy pulled three full-strength divisions from the frontline to assist the punitive forces.
 They launched an offensive from four sides aiming to box in the partisans in the Klichev-Usakino forests and destroy them completely.
 In early July the first big enemy groups showed up near the villages.
 However, they were repelled by the national avengers."

-of the Battle of Kuchin
+From the memoirs of Stepan Gordeyev, a participant of the Battle of Kuchin

 In the morning of 9 August the Nazis encircled the forest where the 15- strong Kovshirko group and four partisans from unit No. 255 were hiding.
 The Nazis deployed several dozen vehicles with soldiers, light tanks, artillery and mortars.